museumsforall/beautiful-jekyll/_posts/2018-10-15-project-task-review.md

 title: Project Task Review
 ---
 ## Existing Tasks
-**Easy: WCMA holds special discussion space events at WCMA for community members to join, sometimes facilitated by WCMA staff and sometimes facilitated by invited guests.**
+**Easy: WCMA holds special discussions at WCMA for community members to join.**
+Cristina is a resident of Williamstown who was really intrigued by an exhibit she visited in WCMA.
+She felt she could personally relate to some of the subject matter and she's now curious about what others have to say about the exhibit.
+She heard about a discussion facilitated by WCMA that was being held in the museum on a Wednesday night and decides to go to hear what others have to say and contribute her thoughts.

 **Easy: Conversations between WCMA staff/representatives and visitors about exhibits through fly-on-the-wall observations, formal solicitations of feedback, and ..Dana  (make more specific)**